Favou23/MESSAGING_APP/README.md

 ## Including sender display name in real-time messages
 The project currently sends `sender_id` in message payloads.
 Two common approaches to include a sender name:

-- **Option A (recommended initially)**: include the username/display name in live payloads only (no DB changes).
+- **Option A (recommended)**: include the username/display name in live payloads only (no DB changes).
 The consumer fetches a profile once per WebSocket connection (or uses the username from the JWT) and includes `sender_username` in broadcasted messages.
 - **Option B**: denormalize and store `sender_username` on the `Message` model (requires migration).
 This preserves historical names even if users rename later.

 See `messaging_services/chat/consumers.py` for where to add `sender_username` to the outgoing payload.
-Option A is quick and works well in most dev setups.
+Option A is quick and works well in most development setups.

 ## Troubleshooting
 - **Error: `relation "chat_chatroom" does not exist`** — means migrations haven't been applied.
 Run the migration steps above.